KhaledAlrashi1/cpp/README.md

 # c++ programs
 I created this repository to upload any C++ program I write.
-I'm interested in learning about the programming language C++.
+I'm interested in learning about this programming language.
 I'll explain each program clearly during the learning process so that anyone interested might also learn.
 You can use any of the programs in the repository.